cayruachaves/Basic-Webscraping-Tutorial/README.md

-# Basic-Webscraping-Tutorial
+# Introduction to Web Scraping

-Introduction to web scraping techniques (CEMFI Undergraduate Summer Internship 2021)
+Taught at CEMFI's Undergraduate Summer Internship (2021)